 The Museum of AI Artifact Collection captures foundational concepts, memories, and capabilities of the extraordinary people creating artificial intelligence technology.
 Museum experiences begin with an artifact viewing and discussion in our popup lobby.

-Have an AI innovation you’d like to be represented here?
-Reach out to email@example.com
+Have an AI innovation you’d like represented here?
+View our quick guide or reach out to firstname.lastname@example.org

 Artifact no. 249